 The College has adopted an endowment spending policy designed to provide a predictable flow of funds to support annual operations.
 The spending policy is intended to balance current spending needs and preserve the endowment's future purchasing power.
 The College applies a 5% spending rate to a 36-month moving average of the endowment's market value ending as of the previous December.
 The purpose of using a moving average is to smooth out wide fluctuations in the fair value of endowment investments.
 The Board of Trustees sets the spending rate through the College's annual budget process.
-Endowment earnings in excess of the spending rate are classified as temporarily restricted net assets until such time that they are appropriated for expenditure.
-When annual yield is insufficient to support spending appropriations, the balance is provided from temporarily restricted net assets.
+Endowment earnings in excess of the spending rate are classified as temporarily restricted net assets until such time that they are appropriations, the balance is provided from temporarily restricted net assets.
 Special appropriations from the College's quasi-endowment are made for certain purposes in addition to the spending rate, as approved by the College's Board of Trustees, annually, if determined to be necessary.

-In accordance with the spending rate and special appropriations, endowment spending distribution of \$38,410 and \$36,255 was made available in 2017 and 2016, respectively, to support operations of the College.
-Included in the fiscal 2017 and 2016 appropriations were \$2,050 and \$1,700, respectively, of support for the College's capital campaign and \$4,500 and \$5,675, respectively, of additional support for property acquisitions.
+In accordance with the spending rate and special appropriations, endowment spending distribution of \$39,959 and \$38,410 was made available in 2018 and 2017, respectively, to support operations of the College.
+Included in the fiscal 2018 and 2017 appropriations were \$2,076 and \$2,050, respectively, of support for the College's capital campaign and \$963 and \$4,500, respectively, of additional support for property acquisitions.